MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-syntheticdisplaycontroller.md

 ---
-Description: Represents the state of the synthetic display controller that is present in each virtual machine configuration. ms.assetid: E496B887-9032-43D8-A7D2-67BB77342AFD
+description: Represents the state of the synthetic display controller that is present in each virtual machine configuration. ms.assetid: E496B887-9032-43D8-A7D2-67BB77342AFD
 title: Msvm_SyntheticDisplayController class
 ms.topic: reference